dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 -   No back doors
 -   Privacy protection

-The \"no inflation\" rule has to be understood in terms of the constraints set up by the system itself, i.e. that any RPOW server will only create RPOW tokens equal in value to incoming POW and RPOW tokens.
+The "no inflation" rule has to be understood in terms of the constraints set up by the system itself, i.e. that any RPOW server will only create RPOW tokens equal in value to incoming POW and RPOW tokens.
 Since users can create new proof-of-work tokens via Adam Back\'s hashcash, inflation in terms of new supply coming into the system can and will always happen.

-\"To enforce the no-inflation rule, the RPOW server must make sure that no POW or RPOW can be used more than once as part of an exchange.
+"To enforce the no-inflation rule, the RPOW server must make sure that no POW or RPOW can be used more than once as part of an exchange.
 Each one is created, and then exchanged at the server for a new RPOW, and after that, the old one can never be used again.
 The RPOW server